The Sisters Brothers

 When John C. Reilly was filming the indie Terri (2011), which was written by Patrick DeWitt, the writer gave Reilly and his producer wife Alison Dickey a copy of his upcoming novel The Sisters Brothers.
 Reilly and Dickey optioned the theatrical rights through their Top Drawer Entertainment company and then spent the next five years setting up the complicated logistics of the French/American/Romanian/Spain production.
 The French shingle Why Not Productions was the primary production company for The Sisters Brothers and pre-sales were handled by IMR International.

 At Cannes in May 2017, Annapurna boarded the film as co-financier and took on US distribution duties.
-Why Not Productions, Annapurna, Mobra Films and Atresmedia Cine financed The Sisters Brothers for $38 million.
+The budget for The Sisters Brothers was $38 million and financing came from Why Not Productions, Annapurna, Mobra Films and Atresmedia Cine.
 Annapurna’s investment into the picture was $7.5M (plus marketing expenses).

 The Sisters Brothers expanded into 1,141 theaters on October 19 and bowed in the shadow of Halloween.
 The film was tossed into the competitive marketplace with just 248 nationwide TV ad spots (as per iSpotTV) and pulled in $757,975 with a disastrous $664 per screen average for the weekend.
 That breaks down to roughly 4 people per showing.
 The movie plummeted 63.3% to $278,498 the following frame and then promptly lost most of its theater count.
-It looks to close its US run with a dreadful gross just under $3M.
-More after the US run ends…
+The US run closed with a dreadful $3,143,056.